DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/README.md

 ## **F.A.Q.**
 1. How do I get the Mandalorian Armor?<br />
    It replaces the Mantis Armor.
-You can spawn the armor in with these console commands: <br />
+You can spawn the armor in with these console commands but just know the game will be easier than intended with it.
+It's an endgame unique armor that goes head to head with Celestial (Starborn) armor and the challenge to get it naturally takes some work now since it requires an Aurebesh translator: <br />
    player.additem 00226299<br />
    player.additem 0016640A<br />
    player.additem 0016640B<br />